Howell Mounting Jig (n/c with binding purchase)

 1.802.793.4849 • email@example.com • www.howellskibindings.com

-(1) For release measurement testing, we recommend the Vermont Release Calibrator available through Vermont Safety Research in Underhill, Vermont, USA.
+(1) For ordinary 2-mode ski-binding release measurement testing, we recommend the Vermont Release Calibrator through Vermont Safety Research in Underhill, Vermont, USA.
 Howell SkiBindings, Inc. is not affiliated with Vermont Safety Research.
 The Vermont Release Calibrator is by far the best test device for measuring the torsional and forward-bending-moment release function of alpine ski-bindings — because it measures pure-torque without estimating the location of a given binding’s pivot-points.
-(The Vermont Release Calibrator cannot measure the special lateral-heel release function of Howell SkiBindings that uniquely provide ACL-friendly skiing even with their AT-adapters.)
+(The Vermont Release Calibrator cannot measure the special lateral-heel release function of Howell SkiBindings that uniquely provides ACL-friendly skiing — even with their AT-adapters.)

-** Howell SkiBindings is against (a) ski waist widths greater than 90mm AND (b) all 'pin-binding's' (except Trab TR2 and Shift) — due to their association with a new type of skiing-injury: severe, high-energy tibia-plateau and tibial-tuberosity fractures.
-Both new types of skiing injuries are the fastest-growing categories of injuries in skiing — matching the growth of fat-skis and pin-bindings.
-The high-energy nature of the new types of skiing fractures involve multiple-fragments, difficult surgical reconstruction, and 10 to 15-months of aggressive rehabilitation.
-Fat skis on firm snow are a serious problem for the sustainability of our beautiful sport. ’Pin-bindings are hardly “tech”.
+** Howell SkiBindings is against (a) ski waist widths greater than 90mm AND (b) all 'pin-bindings' (except Trab TR2 and Shift) — due to their association with severe, high-energy tibia-plateau fractures.
+This type of skiing injury matches the growth of fat-skis and pin-bindings.
+The high-energy nature of this type of skiing fracture involves multiple-fragments, difficult surgical reconstruction, and 10 to 15-months of aggressive rehabilitation.
+Fat skis on firm snow are a serious problem for the sustainability of our beautiful sport. ’And ‘pin-bindings are hardly “tech”.

 References: (1) Dominik Heim, MD; SITEMSH-Japan, 2016.
 (2) Zorko; Nemec; Matjacic; Olensek; Alpine Skiing Simulations Prove Ski Waist-Width Influences Knee Joint Kinematics; ISSS-Innsbruck, Austria, 2017.
 (3) Stenroos; Pakarinen; Jalkanen; Mälkiä; Handolin; Tibial Fractures in Alpine Skiing and Snowboarding in Finland: A Retrospective Study on Fracture Types and Injury Mechanisms in 363 patients; Scand J Surg Off Organ Finn Surg Soc Scand Surg Soc., Sept 2015, doi:10.1177/1457496915607410.
 (4) Improved Short Term Outcomes in Tibial Plateau Fractures of Snow Sports Injuries Treated with Immediate Open Reduction Internal Fixation; Janes, MD; Leonard, MSPH; Phillips, PA-C; Salottolo, MPH; Abbott, MD, Bar-Or, MD; ISSS-Innsbruck, Austria, 2017.